Nshmais/Swiss-Tournament/README.md

 Created by: Noah Shmais
 Date: 3/31/2017

-Swiss-system tournament is a non-eliminating tournament format which features a set number of rounds of competition

-Built a PostgreSQL relational database scheme to store the results of a game tournament.
+Swiss-system tournament is a non-eliminating tournament format which features a set number of rounds of competition.
+This project will built a PostgreSQL relational database scheme to store the results of a game tournament.
 Also provided a number of queries to efficiently report the results of the tournament and determine the winner.

 ## Files